miyuko-wu/miyuko-wu/README.md

-# Miyuko Wu
+# 👨‍💻 Miyuko Wu

-## About Me
+## 📝 About Me

-I am an experienced website developer.
+I am an experienced website developer based in the 🇬🇧.
 My expertise lies in using Laravel and Vue.js to develop high-quality web applications.
 Throughout my career, I have worked on a variety of projects ranging from small business websites to large-scale enterprise applications.

-## Skills
+## 🔧 Skills

-- Laravel
+- 💻 Laravel
-- Vue.js
+- 🎨 Vue.js
-- HTML/CSS
+- 🌐 HTML/CSS
-- JavaScript
+- 🚀 JavaScript
-- Bootstrap
+- 🎨 Bootstrap
-- MySQL
+- 🐬 MySQL
-- Git
+- 🌲 Git